SemihSz/Twitter-Streaming-Tweets-Sentiment-Analysis/README.md

 # Twitter-Streaming-Tweets-Sentiment-Analysis
 You have to have a twitter developer account and adding these Key inside of empty place.

-consumer key = "" consumer secret= ""
+consumer key = "" consumer secret = ""

 access token = "" access secret = ""